- Full Name

 How much does the Dogo Argentino tolerate cold weather?
 When is it too cold for a Dogo Argentino?

 Is the Dogo Argentino a healthy dog?
-The general health of a Dogo Argentino should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Dogo Argentino should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.

 How much does the Dogo Argentino drool?